Dog Crates, cages and soft crates. Small, medium, large to XL.

 This is an important choice.
-Dog crates are chosen by considering not only the breed of dog, but its temperament too.
+Dog crates and cages are chosen by considering not only the breed of dog, but its temperament too.
 It is also influenced by your needs - is weight important to you?
 Will you be carrying it over any distance, or will it be in one position in the home and rarely moved?

 If your dog is not excitable, or if you have a puppy which has only ever known life with a crate, then you may only need a lightweight option.
 In our case this would be the Alpine range, and this is certainly one of our best sellers.
 It's popularity is because although light, quality has not been compromised.
 The welds are strong and the doors are well designed and secure. the Alpine is also available in a choice of colours.

-Bigger or more robust breeds may need a heavier cage, and it is here that you would go for either the Crufts or the Showman.
+Bigger or more robust breeds may need heavier cages, and it is here that you would go for either the Crufts or the Showman.
 The major difference between the two is that the Crufts model has a strong plastic base tray, whereas the Showman has a steel base tray which undoubtedly adds to the weight, making the Showman range our heaviest design.
 Other differences are that the Crufts crate has thicker wires than the Showman, but these are more widely spaced.
 The Showman is probably our most heavy duty dog crate, but it does weigh more.

 If weight is a big factor, then perhaps you should consider a soft crate.